moocowmoo/dashman/README.md

     sudo apt-get install git
     git clone https://github.com/moocowmoo/dashman.git
     cd dashman

+To install dashman into your PATH (run anywhere), do:

+    ./dashman init

 To update your existing version 12 32/64bit linux dash wallet to the latest dashd, do: